-- Use a T25 TORX wrench or a 4 mm hex wrench to remove the brake clamp bolt from the discrete clamp, MMX, or XLoc (XLoc requires removal of the shifter) and remove the brake lever from the handlebar. - Pull the hose boot away from the brake body to expose the compression nut, then slide the boot down the brake hose.
+Use a T25 TORX wrench or a 4 mm hex wrench to remove the brake clamp bolt from the discrete clamp, MMX, or XLoc (XLoc requires removal of the shifter) and remove the brake lever from the handlebar.

+Pull the hose boot off the compression nut and slide it down the hose.

-Use an 8 mm flare nut wrench to unthread the hose compression nut, then pull the brake hose and compression fitting from the brake lever body.
+Use an 8 mm flare nut wrench to remove the hose compression nut.
+Pull the brake hose and compression fitting from the brake lever body.